 - Select the domain property type in Search Console.

-Note that if you don’t know what your domain host is, take a look at the Google instructions on how to find your domain host.
+If you don’t know what your domain host is, take a look at the Google instructions on how to find your domain host.
 After identifying the DNS provider, choose it in the drop-down list, or select Any DNS provider.

 URL-prefix property in Search Console

-And a separate property for each subdomain:
+Also, include a separate property for each subdomain:

 - Select the URL Prefix property type and add your website URL.

 - Copy the provided meta tag.
 It will be unique and tied to a specific user.

 - Paste it into your website’s home page head tag (the page must be accessible to non-logged-in users) before the </head> tag, as shown in this example:

-- Click Verify in Search Console—your ownership will be verified immediately.
+- Click Verify in Search Console.

 - Expand the HTML section.

-- Download the provided verification file.
+- Download the provided file.

-- Click Verify in Search Console
+- Click Verify in your Google Search Console account.

-Verify your site uses the Google Analytics tracking code
+Google Analytics tracking code

 - Log in to Search Console with the account you use for Google Analytics.

-- Click Add Property, enter your website URL and choose the Google Analytics section.
+- Click Add Property, enter your website URL, and choose the Google Analytics section.

 - Select Google Analytics as your verification method.